 - Unguided sectors - This trip includes unguided border crossings between Thailand and Cambodia.
 Crossing the border can be a bit of an adventure but our staff will provide support and tell you what to expect.
 You can also find information about the day in Stray Mate.

-- Validity - Start travel within 12 months of booking (you can change your start date as many times as you like within this 12 month period), then your Freestyle Tour is valid for 12 months from the first day of travel.
+- Book with confidence - You can start travel anytime within 18 months of booking and you can change your start date as many times as you like.
+Once you start travelling, you can use your Freestyle Tour for up to 12 months.

 - Payment Options - If you'd like to secure your place on the trip, but are a little bit short on cash, you can reserve a seat with a 20% deposit.
 You then have up to 6 months to pay it off - too easy!
 Better yet - there's no admin fee.
 You can make payments when it suits you using our Extra Payments page.
 You just need to have paid for your trip in full 14 days before you start.